Danone knows that you care how your personal data is used and we recognize the importance of protecting your privacy.

 c) Browser history, such as pages accessed, date of access, location when accessed, and IP address;

 Why do we collect and use your personal data?

 We collect your personal data so we can provide you with the best online experience and to provide you with a high quality of customer service.
 In particular we may collect, hold, use and disclose your personal data for the following purposes:

-a) To communicate information to you and to manage your registration and/or subscription to our newsletter or other communications;
+a) To communicate information to you regarding our services and to manage your registration;

 b) To authenticate the identity of individuals contacting us by telephone, electronic means or otherwise;

 We may also need your personal data to comply with legal obligations or in the context of a contractual relationship that we have with you.

 When we collect and use your personal data for purposes mentioned above or for other purposes, we will inform you before or at the time of collection.

 Where appropriate, we will ask for your consent to process the personal data.
 Where you have given consent for processing activities, you have the right to withdraw your consent at any time.

 Where we process your personal data, you are entitled to a number of rights and can exercise these rights at any point.
 We have provided an overview of these rights below together with what this entails for you.
 You can exercise your rights via our contact page